CROS – Expand. Enhance. Empower.

 The Centralized Revenue Opportunity System (CROS) replaces the Board of Equalization's (BOE) legacy computer systems with an innovative customer-centered solution.

-We anticipate this new solution will maximize the effectiveness of staff operations, generate an annual net increase of $200 million in previously unidentified revenue, and provide efficiencies that will benefit California businesses with:
+We anticipate this new solution will maximize the effectiveness of staff operations, generate additional revenue, and provide efficiencies that will benefit California businesses with:

 - Expanded online services for customers.

-As we continue progress on the CROS solution, this section provides regular status updates with a brief description of the current phase, our most recent achievement, and the next anticipated milestone.
+As we continue progress on the CROS solution, this section provides regular status updates with a brief description of the current phase, our most recent achievements, and the next anticipated milestone.

 CROS: A Customer-Centered Solution